JamesIry/nes-rs/README.md

 Ultimataly targeted to being an NES emulator.
 Now very much a work in progress.
-Mapper0/NROM games like Super Mario Bros should be playable but won't have sound.
+Mapper0/NROM games like Super Mario Bros should be playable, though sound is incomplete as sampled sounds are being worked on.
 Other mapper types are still TBD.

 On my system, the only way to get acceptable performance is cargo run/build --release.
 Debug mode just won't cut it - PPU cycles take 10x as long under debug as they do under release.